 These are London’s top museums, whether you love modern art, classical masterpieces and everything in between.
 All of the below include London museums opening times to make planning your visit to the museums a lot easier.
 Be sure to also add the Sherlock Holmes Museum.

-The museum offers state-of-the-art multimedia guides detailing the history of over 200 objects and also offers free tours
+The museum offers state-of-the-art multimedia guides detailing the history of over 200 objects and also offers free tours.
+If you enjoy this place also check out the museums near Covent Garden as they are not too far from this.

 The British Museum is open daily from 10am-5:30pm and 10am-8:30pm on Fridays.
 There is no entry fee as admission is free to the Bristish Museum.